Johnny Bassler: Major league coach

-On November 28, 1937, Bassler was hired as a coach and chief assistant to newly hired Cleveland Indians manager Ossie Vitt, a former Detroit teammate of Bassler.
+On November 28, 1937, Bassler was hired as a coach and chief assistant to new Cleveland Indians manager Ossie Vitt, a former Detroit teammate of Bassler.
 Bassler remained with Cleveland from 1938 to 1940.
 He has been credited with helping Bob Feller, who had won no more than nine games in his first two major league seasons.
 In three years working with Bassler, Feller won 68 games and led the American League in wins and strikeouts in both 1939 and 1940.

 During the 1940 season, Bassler was the second in command under Vitt.
 Vitt was a tough man to get along with and became embroiled in a player revolt by the 1940 team that became known as the "Cleveland Crybabies."
 In his autobiography, Feller wrote that the players decided to stop dealing with Vitt and work instead with Bassler.
 "We decided to go around Vitt.
 We worked with his coaches, mostly with his number two man, Johnny Bassler.
 We were doing what people in a lot of organizations with management problems do: ignore the top guy and work with the second in command."

 On December 7, 1940, Bassler was hired as a coach for the St. Louis Browns and was given the responsibility of working with the pitchers.
 He was released by the Browns on June 6, 1941, after spending less than one season with the club.